Cook Islands Rugby League Association

 The Cook Islands Rugby League Association are the governing body for rugby league in Cook Islands.
 They are based in the capital Rarotonga.

 History

-They were founded in 1949 and have been members of the Rugby League International Federation since 1974.
+They were founded in 1949.
+The Association have been members of the Rugby League International Federation since 1974.

 Along with the governing bodies of Tonga, Samoa, Fiji and the Cook Islands, they founded the Asia-Pacific Rugby League Confederation in December 2009.